FlickyFlack/discord-cronbash-birthday-bot/README.md

 6. Select  **Save**.

 ## Date File
-The `date-file` is located in the `files`-directory and has to be supplied in the following format (punctuation is important):
+The `date-file` is located in the `files`-directory and has to be supplied in the following format:
 | Date | Display Name | Discord ID |
 |:---:|:---:|:---:|
 | 01.01 | 'John' | <@123456...> |
 | 31.06 | 'Daniel' | <@123456...> |
 | 01.12 | 'Mary & Jane' | <@1234...>&<@5678...> |

+Make sure the Discord ID is enclosed by the `<@...>`Symbols, otherwise the tagging might not work.
 Examples are also provided in the date-file.
 For multiple entries on the same day, either use a new line with the same date or use the formatting shown above.
 To edit the files, just use the file editor of your choice (Vim, Nano, Vi, etc.)